Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Experiments

 \section{Experiments}

-In this section, we present how Excitation Dropout (ED) improves the generalization ability on four image/video recognition datasets on different architectures.
-We then present an analysis of how ED affects the utilization of network neurons on the same datasets.
+In this section, we present how Excitation Dropout improves the generalization ability on four image/video recognition datasets in fully connected layers of different architectures.
+We then present an analysis of how Excitation Dropout affects the utilization of network neurons on the same datasets.
 Finally, we examine the resilience of a model trained using Excitation Dropout to network compression.